andrej-king/docker_postgres/README.md

 ## Attention
 Makefile configured for docker compose (golang) plugin.

-To run with docker compose (python), you need to replace "docker compose" with "docker-compose" in Makefile.
+To run with docker-compose (python), you need to replace "docker compose" with "docker-compose" in Makefile.

 ## How to